 - It doesn't offer the 16mm percusión depth as the Theragun

-The Addsfit massage gun comes in a cardboard box without too many frills.
+The Addsfit Max massage gun is presented in a cardboard box without too many luxuries.

 Not that is necessary, because inside we find the case where you can store the gun and it will be the same as you use to carry it.